Resolution Methods

 • will produce a stream of witnesses of fact (who will attest, without commenting or forwarding an opinion on them, to certain facts that are relevant to the case).

-Thus there are six streams of information being channelled towards the judge, who has to try and make sense of them all, balance one against another, decide what is relevant, what is erroneous or misleading, and come to a Judgment.
+Thus there are six streams of information being channeled towards the judge, who has to try and make sense of them all, balance one against another, decide what is relevant, what is erroneous or misleading, and come to a Judgment.
 In any given case it is difficult to predict which legal argument will prevail, which expert's opinion is to be preferred, or whether one of the witnesses of fact will produce a piece of evidence that outweighs everything else before the judge.
 For this reason, boundary disputes have a reputation for unpredictable outcomes, to the extent that some lawyers describe them as a lottery.
-This unpredicatability is another factor that the would-be litigant should consider before deciding to take his boundary dispute to court.
+This unpredictability is another factor that the would-be litigant should consider before deciding to take his boundary dispute to court.

 The court has discretion to direct whether or not expert evidence is to be admitted.
 The courts also have discretion to direct that the parties appoint a single joint expert (also known a joint sole expert), but such a direction is not usually given if the parties have each already instructed their own expert.
 Using a single joint expert reduces from six to five the number of information streams that the judge has to consider.
 But this does not make the outcome of the trial any easier to predict.

 The parties, of course, have the right to litigate in person.
 Whilst this will remove one or both of the barristers from the court room, it does not reduce the number of information streams directed at the judge.
-In fact, it makes the judge's job harder as he has to make allowance for the fact that litigants in person will be less familar with the law and with court procedures than are lawyers (be they barristers or solicitor advocates).
+In fact, it makes the judge's job harder as he has to make allowance for the fact that litigants in person will be less familiar with the law and with court procedures than are lawyers (be they barristers or solicitor advocates).

 What factors will a judge consider during a boundary dispute trial?